Be familiar with University policy and College procedures and act in accordance with those policy and procedures.

 Assignment submissions and plagiarism policies

 All assignments and reports must be submitted electronically through iLearn (in pdf format).
-Submissions will undergo plagiarism checkers using the turnitin software and any work deemed to have 30% or higher similarity score may incur academic penalty.
+Submissions will undergo automatic plagiarism checking.
 For more details on the policies of academic penalties relating to academic honesty, please refer to the policies and procedures section below.

 Submissions are expected to be typed set in a logical layout and sequence.
 Markers WILL NOT grade poorly organized or illegible scans or drafts.
 The expected workload includes preparation of final copies and clear diagrams.

-Late submissions or absences from tutorials and laboratories will not be accepted without prior arrangement made at least one week before the submission date.
+Late submissions will attract a penalty of 20/100 marks per day.
 Extenuating circumstances will be considered upon lodgement of a formal notice of disruption of studies.